29 Nov Hoists ain’t hoists

 This is another example where the supplier is unaware of the requirements detailed in an Australian Standard applicable to the machine they sell that Plant Assessor has helped identify and provide a solution.
 We continue to go ‘beyond the user manual’ to cross-check machinery speci cations to the Australian standard.
 It’s in our blood!

-For more information on Plant Assessor, please contact us
+For more information on Plant Assessor, click the contact us button below.

 Disclaimer: This information is intended to provide general information on the subject matter.
 This is not intended as legal or expert advice for your specific situation.
 You should seek professional advice before acting or relying on the content of this information.
 Please contact us for further assistance.